 Christina MacGillivray is an independent filmmaker and journalist from Minnesota.
-She is a former President William J. Clinton fellow, led migration media and reporting projects for the UN Human Rights Office over seven years and has reported from a dozen countries.
+She is a former President William J. Clinton fellow, led migration media and reporting projects for the UN Human Rights Office over eight years and has reported from a dozen countries.
 When she's not reporting she is crafting, walking and spending time in northeast Minnesota.

 The late Gov. Rudy Perpich, the favorite son of the Iron Range, coined the phrase, “jobs, jobs, jobs” in response to the downturn in the mining economy in the 1980s.
 It’s been the dominant theme of politics in northeastern Minnesota ever since.
 And it’s driving debate about two controversial copper-nickel mines proposed in the Duluth […]